user20and21/ai-ml-principles-exercises/ML-training/logging-trainings-with-WandB/README.md

 import wandb
 ```

 Next we need to tell the `wandb` library to create a new experiment to keep the information about the current training run.
 We do that by adding a call to the `init` method as the first line in the `train` function.
 The method takes a project name as argument, the project name is used to group multiple runs from the same project together.
 We also gives the function a dictionary called `config`, this is parameters that affects the training that will be logged by *Weights and Biases*.
+These parameters can be essentially whatever we like and they will be visible in the tables as seen in the first image above.
+Good practice is to log everything that affects the training, including random states, so that the exact same result can be reproduced by rerunning a training job with the same parameters.
 ```
 wandb.init(project="ai-ml-exercise", config={"batch_size": batch_size, "epochs": epochs})
 ```

-Finally, the `wandb` library needs to be called during the training to log the progress and metrics.
-Since the model we are training is using the `Keras` library, we can make use of the `wandb.keras.WandbCallback` class to automatically log a lot of interesting information about our training.
-In the `model.fit()` call, add the key-value argument `callbacks=[wandb.keras.WandbCallback()]`.
+The parameters we logged with the `init` mehod above will only be logged once for the whole training job.
+Some metrics that we want to log, to later visualize in plots or charts, are changing each training epoch (iteration).
+These can be logged with the `wandb.log` method.
+Since the model we are training is using the *Keras* library, we can make use of the `wandb.keras.WandbCallback` class to automatically log a lot of interesting information about our training.
+In the `model.fit()` call, add the key-value argument `callbacks=[wandb.keras.WandbCallback()]`, this will make sure that the *Weights and Biases* logging function is called each epoch by the *Keras* library with the latest metric values.
 The full line should thus be:
 ```
 model.fit(x_train, y_train, batch_size=batch_size,
           epochs=epochs, validation_split=0.1,